What Is The Difference Between Passive Transport And Active Transport

 Q: Why is active transport important for cells?

-Conclusion: The Cell's Intricate Transport System
+Conclusion: The Cell's nuanced Transport System

 What are your thoughts on the future of artificial transport systems, and how might they revolutionize medicine or other fields?